Leadership

 Nancy Campos

-Nancy Campos works for the Virginia Department of Corrections as a Senior Research Analyst for Special Projects.
+Nancy Campos works for the Virginia Department of Social Services as the Data Manager for the Division of Family Services.
 Nancy previously worked for UMFS as a graduate assistant and quickly demonstrated her strengths as a trusted collaborator, data and visualization guru, and research professional.
 Nancy’s contributions to UMFS’s social impact metrics, strategic planning process, kinship care, family engagement, EBPs and all things data have been substantial.
 She is a Governor-appointed Advisory Group Member on the Committee for Juvenile Justice and Prevention, serves on Peter Paul’s Board of Associates, and is bilingual in English and Spanish.

 Jim Mallory